Trust & Credibility Starts With Your Web Content Creation Strategy

 "Earn trust, earn trust, earn trust.
 Then you can worry about the rest," says respected author and blogger, Seth Godin.
 Good advice, as your online reputation – your whole business, in fact – depends on your customers’ trust.

 Trust is the most important ingredient in business relationships.
 It’s essential online if you want to turn browsers into loyal advocates and longtime customers.
 So, how do you gain online trust?
-Start with your site content.
+Start with your web content creation strategy.

 A brand’s website credibility is made up of two factors: expertise and trustworthiness.
-When your site content communicates both traits, people will perceive it to be honest and useful.
+When your web content creation strategy communicates both traits, people will perceive it to be honest and useful.
 There are two ways to project integrity:

 - How your content looks and feels.